 - Grinders, mills, melangers, and refiners have the same function.
 In this Guide, the term "grinder" is used.
 They grind cacao nibs into cacao mass for a particle size of 20μm or less which can take 10-20 hours, without raising the temperature of the cacao mass above 55°C (131°F).
-See Annexes, Figure 68, Figure 69 and Figure 70. - A grinder will have a bowl or a drum with a granite bottom and a set of stones set on an axel that can be conical or cylindrical. - When necessary, a pre-grinding step can be carried out to facilitate liquefying.
-Examples are shown in Annexes, Figure 71. - A pre-grinder will have a bowl and blades similar to a blender or mixer.
+Cacao of Excellence uses a stone-on-stone grinder.
+Others can be used, but may produce slightly different flavour profiles.
+See examples in Annexes, Figure 69, Figure 70 and Figure 71.
+For this reason, it is essential to document the type of grind, model and specifications when recording results. - A grinder will have a bowl or a drum with a granite bottom and a set of stones set on an axel that can be conical or cylindrical. - When necessary, a pre-grinding step can be carried out to facilitate liquefying.
+Examples are shown in Annexes, Figure 72. - A pre-grinder will have a bowl and blades similar to a blender or mixer.